paulbouwer/hello-kubernetes/README.md

 This container image can be deployed on a Kubernetes cluster.
 It runs a web app, that displays the following:

 - a default **Hello world!** message
-- the pod name
+- namespace, pod, and node details
-- node os information
+- container image details

 ![Hello world! from the hello-kubernetes image](hello-kubernetes.png)